Republic of China Army

-Since the Chinese Civil War, no armistice or peace treaty has ever been signed, so as the final line of defense against a possible invasion by the People's Liberation Army (PLA), the primary focus is on defense and counterattack against amphibious assault and urban warfare.
+Since the Chinese Civil War, no armistice or peace treaty has ever been signed between the Republic of China regime and the communist regime, so as the final line of defense against a possible invasion by the People's Liberation Army (PLA), the primary focus of the ROCA is on defense and counterattack against amphibious assault and urban warfare.

 Organization

-The ROC Army's current operational strength includes 3 armies, 5 corps.
-As of 2005, the Army's 35 brigades include 25 infantry brigades, 5 armoured brigades and 3 mechanized infantry brigades.
+The ROC Army's current operational strength includes three armies, five corps.
+As of 2005, the Army's 35 brigades include 25 infantry brigades, five armoured brigades and three mechanized infantry brigades.
 All infantry brigades stood down and transferred to Reserve Command after 2005.

 This update reflects the ROCA order of battle at the conclusion of the Jinjing Restructuring Plan in 2008.

 A new type of unit called defense team (守備隊) is being introduced.
 These are formed by elements of de-activated brigades under each area defense command.
 The strength of a defense team may vary from one or more reinforced battalions, making it roughly equal to a regiment.
 The team CO is usually a full colonel.

 In the event of war most of the high command would retreat to underground bunkers, tunnel complexes, and command posts.